It’s that time of year, and several of my clients are working on wedding toasts.

 Whichever approach you use, though, be sure that, when you decide what you’re going to talk about, you purge absolutely every hint of negativity—and I mean bitterness, jealousy, regret, ambivalence, disparagement, or anything else of that sort—from your words.

-If you’re over the fact that the groom stole your girlfriend in college, you can (lightheartedly) mention it.
+If you’re over the fact that one of the newlyweds stole your true love in college, you can (lightheartedly) mention it.

 If you haven’t quite recovered yet, don’t go there!